Programs and Requirements

 - Time and Place

-All students who study abroad for the span of a semester or year shall have the opportunity to use two of their successfully completed courses from their study abroad experience to waive up to two Tier 2 requirements.
-Students, however, may not waive departmental degree requirements, unless authorized by the department, nor may they waive both of the Natural World science requirements.
+All current students who study abroad for the span of a semester or year shall have the opportunity to use two of their successfully completed courses from their study abroad experience for up to two Tier 2 requirements.
+These must be courses taken during the study abroad experience that are otherwise counting only for elective credits.
+Students, however, may not use study abroad courses to substitute for departmental degree requirements in the LEP, unless authorized by the department, nor may they use study abroad courses to substitute for both of the Natural World science requirements, unless approved by the LEP Director.

 The LEP Capstone Seminar integrates all three goal categories of the general education program: competencies, areas of knowledge and experience, and discussions of values.
 It addresses both the role of values in decision-making and relationships among the values.
 Particular focus is on a substantial contemporary issue and how values inform one's perspectives on the issue.
 The course emphasizes all competencies but especially critical thinking with analysis, synthesis, and evaluation.
 The LEP seminar allows students to integrate their liberal education learning experiences and may involve a community or service component.
 Some Tier 3 capstone seminars integrate the major capstone with the LEP.
 The values emphasized in all tiers, but especially in Tier 3, are: